susanwands/victor-hugo/site/content/about.md

 ## About LadyCoder

 So I don't know if you have heard or not, but we have a little bit of an imbalance in the tech community regarding the number of women and minorities represented in the workplace.
-It can be a isolating and disconcerting at times to be the "only one" on the team, in the department or at the event.
+It can be isolating and disconcerting at times to be the "only one" on the team, in the department or at the event.

 I am typically a confident go-getter.
 I figure, if I can find it a bit intimidating at times, it might really be an issue.